bitsnaps/o_mobile/README.md

 Odoo Mobile v2.3.0 (Framework)
 ==============================

-Odoo Mobile is open-source framework allows you to integrate Odoo into your Android app.
+Odoo Mobile is open-source framework allows you to integrate Odoo into your Android rxShop.

 Odoo is a powerful open source framework.
 With help of this framework we can rapidly develop almost any application.